The Basic Reproduction Number for Petri Net Models: A Next-Generation Matrix Approach: Numerical Verification

-The algebraic expression using the NGM and NGM-PN for the SIRS \ref{sec:SIRS} systems is $R_0=\frac{\beta}{\gamma}$.
+The algebraic expression using the NGM and NGMPN for the SIRS {Section} \ref{sec:SIRS} systems is $R_0=\frac{\beta N}{\gamma}$.
 The following Figure \ref{fig:SIRS_PN_R0} compares the algebraic expression with that found from applying the attack rate method within the R library to the resulting simulation data across parameter values.
+For the Nonlinear system in Section \ref{sec:NL}, the algebraic expression of $R_0$ using the NGM and NGMPN is $R_0=\rho(FV^{-1})=\frac{\sigma \beta}{(\sigma+\mu)(\gamma+\mu)}$.
+Since $R_0$ includes the parameters $\beta$, $ \gamma$, and $\sigma$, these will be used as the parameters for comparing $R_0$ values across a range for each.